TylerTwoForks/TylerTwoForks/README.md

 ### Hello!

 I am currently working as a consultant in the Salesforce industry.
 My firm focuses on writing full, custom web applications on top of the Salesforce platform.
-We think of Salesforce more as a platform that stricly an SMS.
+We think of Salesforce more as a platform than stricly a CRM.
 It is amazing what you can do with some custom development effort.

 My skillset incldues
 - Java